remotecoder-io/blog/contents/1-launch-week.md

 Over the past week we've already made a number of improvements and additions to the site:

-* **Filtered RSS feed** - we now have filtered RSS feeds so you can subscribe to a feed of just the jobs you're interested in.
+* **RSS feeds** - we now have filtered RSS feeds so you can subscribe to a feed of just the jobs you're interested in.
 Our [global RSS feed](http://feedpress.me/remotecoder) is still available, and all jobs also get posted to our [twitter feed](https://twitter.com/remotecoder).

 * **Keyword search** - users can now search jobs by keyword on the front page, leading to better filtering.